What Would Abe Do? An exploration of leadership IRL

 We needed them big to get it.
-We can study and observe the actions of these historic figures because their leadership played out on a very large, very public stage.
-Their examples of leadership are so huge and so well-documented, that even those of us with the blurriest vision of our place in the world can see it.
+We can study and observe the actions of these historic figures because their leadership played out on a very visible, very public stage that had real impact on millions.
+Their examples of leadership are so huge and so well-documented that even those of us with the blurriest vision of our place in the world can see it.
 Even those of us who are not thinking about how to strengthen our leadership muscles, or how we impact others, can look at these giants of leadership and "get it".
-They are our archetypes of leadership, the Jungian Ancestors, and they are remembered because their stories were so big.
-Our stories may not be as big, but that does not make our leadership any less impactful or important.
+They are our archetypes of leadership, the "Leadership Legends", and they are remembered because their stories were so meaningful in our lives.
+Our personal stories may not be as big, but that does not make our leadership any less impactful or important.

-Look at the WAY these superheroes of leadership did what they did and don't get overwhelmed by the magnitude of what they did.
-That was just so that they could get our attention and we could get the lesson.
+Look at the WAY the Leadership Legends did what they did and don't get overwhelmed by the magnitude of WHAT they did.
+That big stage was just so that they could get our attention and we could get the lesson.
 Look for the IRL leaders you respect in your world.
 There are probably some around you every day.
 How are they doing it?
-What are the common threads of their behavior?
+What are the common threads of their behavior with the Leadership Legends?
 What is the change they are showing you?
 What are they doing that you already do?
-Well done you.
-Build on that.
+Now build on that.

 Your Board needs you to lead.
 Your peers need you to lead.
-Your kids need you to see you leading.
-If that is your purpose, then well done.
+Your kids need to see you leading.
+If that is your great life's purpose, then well done.
 Let’s get over this idea that we’re all going to be Steve Jobs or Martin Luther King, Jr., and get on with the rewarding and impactful job of leading in real life.
 There’s much work to do here.
-Take the lead.
+Step up.